-On The Learning English Video Project website, Emmerson describes his crew's whirlwind introduction to Casablanca, which included being "immediately swarmed by reckless hands and fake Rolex watches, beaming faces and bootleg DVDs, a real maze of Moroccan craftsmanship."
+On the Learning English Video Project blog, Emmerson describes his crew's whirlwind introduction to Casablanca, which included being "immediately swarmed by reckless hands and fake Rolex watches, beaming faces and bootleg DVDs, a real maze of Moroccan craftsmanship."
 He goes on to describe the school they chose to shoot in as a "haven", and thanks the staff and students for their assistance with the project.
 "Not only did the school allow us to spend three full days filming on location with them, but they also provided us with a wonderful selection of enthusiastic ESL students with some fascinating ideas about learning English."

 "Stories from Morocco" features footage and interviews focusing on key questions such as "Why are people learning English?" and "What tips and advice can learners offer?"
 Staff and learners discuss the advantages and challenges of English language learning in Morocco.
 Interviewees touch on a variety of topics including British vs. American accents, multi-level classrooms, and the similarities of English to French and Spanish.
 Reflecting on his own experience as a student, the school's co-director Ali Gharbi shares his most important tip for learners, saying: "Everything is possible as long as you put your mind to it."